ceciliabinck/cook-with-me/README.md

 ## Wireframes

-I built the wireframes for this project using Balsamiq (https://balsamiq.com/).
+I built the wireframes for this project using <a href="https://balsamiq.com/">Balsamiq</a>.
 First I started by making a design for the desktop version, which I than translated to mobile/tablet version of the same design.
 I am not sure yet if I shoudl create a different design for tablet mode as now a days you have many different sizes for tablets.
 To get a better understanding of how the elements will be structured on the page.

-View my wireframes here (https://github.com/ceciliabinck/Cook-with-me/tree/master/wireframes).
+View my wireframes <a href="https://github.com/ceciliabinck/Cook-with-me/tree/master/wireframes">here</a>

 ## Technologies Used
 ### Languages